theS3Interdev/jifunze-lms/README.md

 - Create new chapters
 - Easily reorder chapter position with drag and drop
 - Upload thumbnails, attachments and videos using UploadThing
-- Video processing using Mux
+- Video processing using Cloudinary
-- HLS video player using Mux
+- HLS video player using Cloudinary
 - Rich text editor for chapter description
 - Authentication using Clerk
 - ORM using Prisma
-- PostgreSQL database using Neon
+- MongoDB database using MongoDB Atlas

 ## Prerequisites